strangerism/SEALs/README.md

 CLI will log all commands to files and create several summary reports

+### Logs locations

 Depending on how how you use CLI the logs location might differ:

 - running CLI from terminal, e.g. during **Templating**

 	CLI will log in the folder where the terminal is launched inside the `generation` folder

 - running CLI from VFS, e.g. launching MO2 shortcut

-CLI will log in the MO2 overwrite folder
+	CLI will log in the MO2 `overwrite` folder

+### Main log

 CLI logs the latest command execution in `generation\output\seals.log`

+### Summary report logs

-CLI logs the summary report of the latest generation in two folders
+CLI logs the summary report of the latest generation in two folders:

-`generation\output\sealid\hit` contains report of all the file hits when searching for sections
+- `generation\output\sealid\hit` contains report of all the file hits when searching for sections

-`generation\output\sealid\miss` contains report of all the file miss when searching for sections
+- `generation\output\sealid\miss` contains report of all the file miss when searching for sections

 ## CLI Tutorials